Song of Songs 4: Verse 14

-Female: Invitation to her garden (4:16)
+Female: Invitation to her garden (verse 16)

 The woman consents to the man's call (verses 9-15), leading to a closure in 5:1.

 Verse 16b

 The Vulgate version of the fourth chapter ends on "... et fluant aromata illius."
 The next phrase, "Veniat dilectus meus ..." opens the fifth chapter in the Vulgate version, while most other versions and translations open that chapter with the man's response ("I have come into my garden").